zindorsky/zindosteg-ruby/README.md

 # etc

-# If you open for reading (or appending) and either (1) an incorrect password is given, or (2) there is no existing payload, or (3) the carrier file has been corrupted or tampered with, then a "RuntimeError (HMAC verification failure.)" exception will be thrown.
+# If you open for reading (or appending) and either
+#  (1) an incorrect password is given, or
+#  (2) there is no existing payload, or
+#  (3) the carrier file has been corrupted or tampered with
+# then a "RuntimeError (HMAC verification failure.)" exception will be thrown.

 ```